0121 557 3282

 Kerry also has experience in managing a childcare facility, which has been graded as Outstanding on four consecutive occasions.
 She has been an Ofsted Inspector for 10 years and a Lead Inspector for 6 years.

-Mrs. Jan Edwards previously held the head teacher position at a mainstream primary school.
+Mrs Jan Edwards (Member) previously held the head teacher position at a mainstream primary school.
 She was also an Ofsted inspector for over 5 years and was a lead inspector for 1.
 Currently, she is a retired head teacher but provides school improvement work across a wide range of schools and has extensive school improvement knowledge.
 Mrs. Edwards has a particular interest in driving school improvement and challenging the MAT to ensure that the highest standards are attained for all of our pupils.

-Mrs. Paula Henry is a senior medical practitioner.
+Mrs Paula Henry (Member) is a senior medical practitioner.
 She has experience of working in schools looking at health issues and ensuring policies and procedures are adhered to.
 Mrs. Henry has extensive experience as a parent governor.
 As a senior leader in her own profession, Mrs. Henry has a particular interest in pupils’ health and she actively supports the board to review and improve vital areas, such as: health, policies and procedures, the curriculum and safeguarding.

-Mrs. Tracey O’Keefe-Pullen has experience in being part of the Worcestershire Primary Partnership Group (180 schools).
+Mrs Tracey O’Keefe-Pullen (Member) has experience in being part of the Worcestershire Primary Partnership Group (180 schools).
 She is the primary head teacher representative for Worcestershire Safeguarding Children’s Board since 2014, as well as a primary representative for quality assurance on the Worcestershire’s NPQ delivery programme.
 Mrs. O’Keeffe-Pullen is currently an Ofsted Inspector and is a lecturer at the University College Worcester.
 She has a particular interest in education and business strategy, coaching and the development of staff and how these areas can positively drive school improvement and improve outcomes for pupils.

-Mr. Roy Rickus (Member and Trustee) has extensive experience of chairing several governing bodies.
+Mr Roy Rickus (Member and Trustee) has extensive experience of chairing several governing bodies.
 He has worked alongside the head teacher to develop his expertise in school improvement and accountability.
 He is experienced in most aspects of school life and understands the diverse needs and complexities of pupils and families within our community.
 Mr. Rickus has a strong knowledge and understanding of school budgets and the need to make appropriate financial provisions to impact education.
 As an expert in human resources and financial management, Mr. Rickus has a particular interest in the financial stability of the MAT.

-Miss.
-Charlotte Windmill (Member and Trustee) has a vast experience of working alongside vulnerable children and adults in her role as a qualified social worker.
+Miss Charlotte Windmill (Member and Trustee) has a vast experience of working alongside vulnerable children and adults in her role as a qualified social worker.
 She has worked in a range of setting which include schools and hospitals.
 She has worked as a Designated safeguard Lead and as a family support worker.
 She supports the MAT as the lead safeguarding governor and carries out regular visits.
 She audits the MAT safeguarding procedures alongside the MAT safeguarding team.

-Karl has 23 years within the Electricity Distribution industry at many levels starting as an apprentice Overhead Linesman.
+Carl has 23 years within the Electricity Distribution industry at many levels starting as an apprentice Overhead Linesman.
 He has extensive experience of operating within a heavily regulated environment, including the collation, provision and interpretation of data returns and performance improvement.
 In his role he is the Designated Safeguarding lead and OFSTED nominated person.
 He has the responsibility for the content and structure of all formal training programmes within the premier Distribution Network Operator (DNO) in the UK.
 His also responsible for multi-million-pound budgets and delivering apprenticeship standards to over apprentices.

-Mrs. Sally Brown:
+Mrs Sally Brown:

 Sally is a Higher-Level Teaching Assistant and has worked with children from 2 - 19 years of age for the past 21 years.
 She mentors Teaching Assistants in school and support them in all aspects of the curriculum.
 She works closely to support children's EHCPs in school and teaches children with Profound and Multiple Learning difficulties.